miguelmartinpas/custom-api/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-## Implementation
+## Implementation of Custom API

 ### Structure

-I have isolate my source in src folder. for that I have add a provider in config/app.php
+I have isolated my source in src folder. for that I have add a provider in config/app.php

 ```
 //isolate source folder for my project